Balluff - BVS CA-GT Technical Documentation

 Firmware version 2.37.2285.0

 The Precision Time Protocol (PTP) IEEE1588 is a standard for synchronizing devices via Ethernet network.
 PTP is part of the GigE Vision™ 2.0 standard and offers a microsecond accuracy.
 We implemented the two-step mode , i.e. the timestamp is sent in a separate message after the sync message.
 I.e. Balluff/MATRIX VISION cameras are able to perform the required synchronization.
-However, specific network hardware and driver software and procedures can do and maintain the synchronization as well.
+However, specific network hardware and Impact Acquire software and procedures can do and maintain the synchronization as well.

 You can get the current state via the PtpDataSetLatch command which will we written in the PtpStatus register.